fcitx/fcitx5-cskk/.github/actions/archlinux_build_environment_setup/README.md

 # archlinux_build_environment_setup

 Installs one example environment's build dependencies for fcitx5-cskk.
-Which means it installs wayland, qt6, fcitx5, cskk, and all dependencies of them.
+Which means it installs wayland, qt6, fcitx5, cskk, and all dependencies of them under /opt/fcitx.
+Cmake files will be at /opt/fcitx/lib/cmake/Fcitx5Core/Fcitx5CoreConfig.cmake

 Depends on archlinux.
 Caller should use